CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 Note: Padding bits in the root of the subtree can allow the subtree itself communicate how deep it goes.
 Will let implementation dictate that this is more desirable than fix sizes (don't think it will, hasn't yet).

 Below is a binary subtree of 4 levels.
 There are two leaf tiles at level 3 (root is level 0) that are available.
-These would have tiles available for requesting (like all the other 1's) but they would also have subtree binaries available for requesting as well, at uri "baseUri/availability/d/x" (d/x in this case since its binary(only for illustrative purposes). quad is d/x/y, oct is d/x/y/z)
+These would have tiles available for requesting (like all the other 1's) but they would also have subtree binaries available for requesting as well, at uri "baseUri/availability/d/x" (d/x in this case since its binary(only for illustrative purposes). quadtree is d/x/y, octree is d/x/y/z)

 ![](subtreeBits.jpg)